 View over Atlantic ocean from Hercules lighthouse, cape Finisterre, A Coruna, Galicia.
 Finisterre means “the end of the world” in Latin, in the Roman times it considered to be the end of the known world further there was only the ocean.
 The Atlantic coast of Spain is very different from the Miditerranean one more wild and dramatic maybe not an ideal place for a beach holiday but a perfect place to amdire a stunning beauty of the ocean.

-Santa Cruz neighbourhood from the Giralda tower of the Cathedral, Seville, Andalusia.
+Santa Cruz neighborhood from the Giralda tower of the Cathedral, Seville, Andalusia.
 The heart of Andalusia bustling and hot Seville has so much to offer!
 Real melting pot of cultures and traditions; Romans, Moors, Spanish, gypsies, Jewish all left their traces in this city.
 In old times Santa Cruz was a Jewish quarter nowadays it’s the main tourist area of Seville.
 By the way best tapas (snacks) in Spain (which basically means best in the world) I ate here in local street restaurants they are specially charming at night time.
+If you’re like me a culture and history junkie check this Things to do in cultural Seville post to find out more about activities in this amazing city.

 Santiago de Compostela cathedral, Santiago de Compostela, Galicia.
 Famous pilgrimage Camino de Santiago finishes in this one of the most sacred places in Europe.
 The town does have a very special atmosphere.
 Even if you’re not very religious it’s worth to visit this place just for its beautiful architecture, nice parks and delisious local cuisine, a must try almond dessert Tarta de Santiago.